aedbarioni/DelayedMSF/README.md

 The full text of the GNU General Public License can be found in the file "LICENSE.txt".

 # References
 1. AED Barioni, AN Montanari, AE Motter.
-Master stability with delays favors heterogeneous optimal networks.
+Generalized master stability of heterogeneous time-delay networks.
 (2026)
 2. K Engelborghs, T Luzyanina, D Roose.
 Numerical bifurcation analysis of delay differential equations using DDE-BIFTOOL.
 ACM Transactions on Mathematical Software, 28:1-21 (2002).